Last Updated on 14 January 2026 by Cycloscope

 During our bicycle trip through Africa, we left Cape Town (South Africa) and rode through Lesotho, Eswatini, Mozambique, Zimbabwe, and Zambia, ending up in Malawi.

-Before arriving here, we tried to find out more about the culture of Malawi, and how to see a traditional ceremony or dance in its real contest (not as a show for tourists).
-That’s how we discovered about the Gule Wamkulu… but where and how to see it, was a totally different matter.
+Before arriving here, we tried to learn more about Malawi’s culture and how to see a traditional ceremony or dance in its real context (not as a show for tourists).

-A beautiful road that also gave us a fantastic surprise, we came across a ceremony for the arrival of the new chief of a small village, near Tete, where we witnessed the traditional sacred dance Gule Wamkulo.
+A beautiful road that also gave us a fantastic surprise, we came across a ceremony for the arrival of the new chief of a small village near Tete, where we witnessed the traditional sacred dance Gule Wamkulo.

-If you are planning to visit Malawi, absolutely check out our Backpacking Malawi – The best travel guide about Malawi on the web
+If you are planning to visit Malawi, absolutely check out our Backpacking Malawi – The best travel guide about Malawi on the web.

 Where, when, and how to see traditional dances and ceremonies in Malawi

-Another possibility is to ask in one of the various Facebook groups dedicated to Malawi, Expats Malawi is in English and you should be able to get some indication.
+Another possibility is to ask in one of the various Facebook groups dedicated to Malawi.
+Expats Malawi is in English, and you should be able to get some indication.

-We recommend watching the movie “The Boy Who Harnessed the Wind“, you can find it on Netflix, where you can guess the role of Gule Wamkulo and how it was also used, and still is, for political purposes.
+We recommend watching the movie “The Boy Who Harnessed the Wind“.
+You can find it on Netflix, where you can guess the role of Gule Wamkulo and how it was also used, and still is, for political purposes.

 When you really want something the universe conspires for you to get it.
 We took some narrow village roads on the way from Lilongwe to Dezda that are not on Google, amazing themselves.
 We were trying to reach Dezda but it was too late, so we asked around if there was a rest house in Lobi and a random guy pointed us to Tete so we changed our route. (read more…)